likeajumprope/Bayesian_normative_models/README.md

     <summary>Running the code via rstan or pystan</summary>
 <br>

 The stan code can be run via the R or Python interface libraries.
-For R, the libraries
-<a href="https://mc-stan.org/users/interfaces/rstan">rstan</a>  and <a href="https://mc-stan.org/rstanarm/">rstanarm</a>  can be downloaded via CRAN.
+For R, the libraries <a href="https://mc-stan.org/users/interfaces/rstan">rstan</a>  and <a href="https://mc-stan.org/rstanarm/">rstanarm</a>  can be downloaded via CRAN.
+Alterantively, the latest version of rstan can be downloaded from the [rstan Github](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

 For Python, <a href="https://pystan.readthedocs.io/en/latest/">pystan</a> can be installed via the pip install system.

+The [rstan Github](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) also provides information on how to configure the C++ Toolchain on your machine and some useful information on the general use of rstan and stan.

 </details>
 <br>